Anshul123B/Snake-Game/Snake-Game/Readme.md

   <h2>License</h2>
   <p>This project is licensed under the MIT License.</p>

   <p>Have fun playing the Snake Game!
-If you encounter any problems or have questions, please don't hesitate to contact or open an issue. enjoy !</p>
+If you encounter any problems or have questions, please don't hesitate to contact or open an issue. enjoy!</p>